protocol/research-website/content/posts/202106-grant-spectrum/index.md

 Protocol Labs  Research is committed to supporting the innovation needed to build our decentralized future.

-Today we are pleased to announce the expansion of the [PL Research Grant Program](http://grants.protocol.ai) to include a variety of new funding opportunities designed to support collaborative work on problems defined by the broader research community and critical to our work at Protocol Labs.
+Today we are pleased to announce the expansion of the [PL Research Grant Program](http://grants.protocol.ai) to include a variety of new funding opportunities designed to support collaborative work on problems defined by the broader research community that are critical to our work at Protocol Labs.
+To complement our current [RFP program](https://github.com/protocol/research-grants#rfps), these grants focus on research problems proposed by the applicants rather than strictly on those pre-defined by Protocol Labs.

 Our new grants spectrum consists of the following awards: